Find Affordable College Courses

 After completing their Bachelor's Degree, journalism graduates from University of Oklahoma carry an average student debt load of $21,529.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $602.

-Out of the 380 schools in the United States that were part of this year’s ranking, University of Minnesota - Twin Cities landed the # 4 spot on the list.
-Located in the large city of Minneapolis, UMN Twin Cities is a public school with a very large student population.
+The in-demand bachelor’s degree programs at University of Minnesota - Twin Cities helped the school earn the #4 place on this year’s ranking of the most popular journalism schools in the United States.
+Located in the city of Minneapolis, UMN Twin Cities is a public school with a very large student population.

 Of the 258 students majoring in journalism at UMN Twin Cities, 24% are male and 76% are female.